AqwamCreates/DataPredict/docs/WhyIDoNotEntertainProofOfValueRequests.md

 ## Lots Of Free Revenue-Generating Tutorials

-As you can see in the [high value project tutorials](HighValueProjectTutorials.md), I have provided a lot of revenue-generating tutorials for free.
+As you can see in the [high-value project tutorials](HighValueProjectTutorials.md), I have provided a lot of revenue-generating tutorials for free.
 If that doesn't convince you that this library is valuable despite these tutorials showed otherwise, then you are free to ignore the whole DataPredict™ ecosystem.
 I will not waste your time any further if you are seriously not convinced by DataPredict™'s value.

 ## Value Is Also Dependent On How You Use It